xmppo/xmpp-php/README.md

 # PHP library for XMPP

+**Disclaimer**: even though I called it a version, this is in no way production ready and current repository state is really volatile due to my testing and all-around changes.

 This is low level socket implementation for enabling PHP to communicate with XMPP due to lack of such libraries online (at least ones I could find).